gereon-t/trajectopy-core/README.md

 #### Nearest Temporal

-This method matches two trajectories by finding the nearest pose in the target trajectory for each pose in the source trajectory.
-The distance between two poses is computed using the absolute time difference between their timestamps.
+This method matches two trajectories using their timestamps by finding the nearest timestamp in the target trajectory for each timestamp in the source trajectory.

 #### Interpolation

 This method matches two trajectories by interpolating the timestamps of one trajectory to the timestamps of the other trajectory.
-The position is linear for both positions and rotations (SLERP).
+The interpolation is linear for both positions and rotations (SLERP).

 #### Nearest Spatial Interpolated